joseph420/Akan-Names/README.md

 # AUTHOR NAME
 ### Joseph Muturi

+# DESCRIPTION
+### A web application that takes a user's birthday date and calculates the day of the week which they were born depending on their gender

 # LANGUAGE USED
 - html
 - css
 - bootstrap
 - javascript

-# DESCRIPTION
+# BDD
-### A web application that takes a user's birthday date and calculates the day of the week which they were born depending on their gender
+###

 # SETUP INSTRUCTIONS
 ### - Open github account,open terminal on your local machine,open any browser,use your visual studio